 So the figures we’re using here are only very rough estimates.

 In London a much more detailed database is kept.
-CHAIN records people found sleeping rough by outreach teams.
-8,100 people were seen sleeping rough at some point in 2016/17, slightly more than in the previous year.
+CHAIN (Combined Homelessness and Information Network) records people found sleeping rough by outreach teams.
+It’s a database funded by the Mayor of London and run by the charity St Mungo’s.

 A parliamentary committee investigating homelessness has recommended that a system like CHAIN be used in more areas.